-Alternative Assessment: Alternative assessment for the oral presentation of courseworkwill be delivered by students in the presence of the module delivery organiser in an office environment or via Skype if more convenient.
+Alternative Assessment: Alternative assessment for the coursework presentation will be delivered remotely (e.g. via Skype) if more convenient.

 The assessment strategy is designed to provide students with the opportunity to:

-- Explain the principles of municipal and industrial wastewater treatment processes (LO:1,2,3)
+- Explain the principles of key water and wastewater treatment processes (learning outcomes 2-5)

-- Compare and appraise conventional and advanced technologies associated with wastewater & waste treatment and reuse (LO:4,5,6,7)
+- Compare and appraise conventional and advanced technologies for the treatment of water and wastewater (learning outcome 3)

 The summative assessment for this module consists of: